larr86/frontendmentor-testimonials/README.md

 Your users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size (see design folder for more info about it).

-**Have fun building!** 🚀
+- You will have to calculate margins, padding, font-size, etc.

+**This was my final result!** 🤘🏻